dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 For more information on configuration providers, see <xref:fundamentals/configuration/index>.

 > [!WARNING]
-> Configuration and settings files in the web root (`wwwroot` folder) are visible to users on the client, and users can tamper with the data. **Don't store app secrets, credentials, or any other sensitive data in the app's configuration or files.**
+> Configuration and settings files in the web root (`wwwroot` folder) are visible to users on the client, and users can tamper with the data. **Don't store app secrets, credentials, or any other sensitive data in any web root file.**

 ## App settings configuration